inrupt/artifact-generator/README.md

 Information about each vocabulary is an object in the list `vocabList`.

 - Mandatory:
-  - `inputResources`: A list of resources addresses (local files or IRI) from which the vocabulary is going to be built
+  - `inputResources`: A list of resources, which can be any mixture of local RDF files (whose path may be absolute, or relative to the YAML file itself) or remote IRI's, from which a single vocabulary source file will be generated.
 - Optional:
   - `nameAndPrefixOverride`: The name of the generated vocabulary.
 For instance, if set to `foo`, the corresponding Java class will be `FOO.java`.
-If not set, the generator will look for the `vann:preferredNamespacePrefix` property, and if it is not defined it will propose a default based on the domain name.
+If not set, the generator will look in the source RDF vocabulary for the `vann:preferredNamespacePrefix` property, and if it is not defined it will propose a default based on the domain name.
+This defaut is composed of the complete domain name, excluding the country extension, e.g. `http://vocab.example.org/` would default to `vocab.example`.
   - `description`: A description of the vocabulary, that will be used as a comment describing the generated class
   - `termSelectionFile`: When using only a portion of a large vocabulary, this option uses a second input vocabulary that defines the subset of terms that are to be generated from the `inputResources`.
-Moreover, it also enables adding custom information to a vocabulary you don't have control on (e.g. translations, labels...)
+Moreover, it also enables adding custom information to a vocabulary you don't have control on (e.g. adding translations for existing labels or comments, or overriding existing values, or adding completely new terms, etc.)

 ### Generating artifacts using the YAML file

-Once you edited your config file, you can use it to generate your artifacts:
+Once you've edited your config file, you can use it to generate your artifacts:

 ```shell
 node index.js generate --vocabListFile <./path/to/the/yaml/file>